nrwl/nx/docs/shared/extending-nx/project-graph-plugins.md

 builder.addImplicitDependency('existing-project', 'new-project');
 ```

+{% callout type="note" title="More details" %}
-> Note: Even though the plugin is written in JavaScript, resolving dependencies of different languages will probably be more easily written in their native language.
+Even though the plugin is written in JavaScript, resolving dependencies of different languages will probably be more easily written in their native language.
 Therefore, a common approach is to spawn a new process and communicate via IPC or `stdout`.
+{% /callout %}

 Because an implicit dependency is not associated with any file, Nx doesn't know when it might change, so it will be recomputed every time.